jordw/heftydb/README.md

 HeftyDB is a persistent, sorted, key-value library for the JVM.
 It was designed with the following goals in mind:

-1. Be as fast and memory efficient as is feasible on the JVM.
+1. Be as fast and memory efficient as is feasible on the JVM for random reads and writes.
 2. Provide a stable base on which to build new and interesting distributed storage systems.
 3. Provide detailed metrics about what is going on at every level of the stack.
 4. Have clean, understandable code that others can learn from.